Celtics blow out Lakers, Rockets lose again

 UNDATED (AP) — The Boston Celtics did a nice job shaking their losing streak, but the Houston Rockets’ struggles continue.

 The Celtics had dropped three in a row before Jayson Tatum delivered 27 points in just 29 minutes of a 139-107 thrashing of the Western Conference-leading Lakers.
-Kemba Walker and Jaylen Brown each chipped in 20 points and Enes Kanter added 18 with 11 rebounds as Boston stayed a half-game behind the Atlantic Division-leading Raptors.
+Kemba Walker and Jaylen Brown each chipped in 20 points and Enes Kanter added 18 with 11 rebounds as Boston pulled within a half-game of the Atlantic Division-leading Raptors.

 Walker had gone 0-28 in his career against LeBron James, second in NBA history only to Sherman Douglas’ 0-30 head-to-head record against Michael Jordan.